-See the document in Additional Resources below or the VW settlement for more detailed information about eligible projects.
+See the document in Additional Resources below for more detailed information about eligible projects.

 *Please note that all survey submissions are subject to the Massachusetts Public Records Law and are publicly available upon request pursuant to M.G.L. c.
 66 §10.

 Want to receive periodic updates from MassDEP on the VW settlements, environmental mitigation project planning, outreach events and more?
 The agency maintains an email list.
 Manage your subscription preferences below.